 |Class Level||Meets SAP GPA|

-In addition to the GPA for your class level, all students who have been attending for two years or longer (equivalent of six quarters or more) will need to meet the two-year GPA requirement of a 2.0.
+In addition to the GPA for your class level, all students who have been attending for two years or longer (equivalent of four terms or more) will need to meet the two-year GPA requirement of a 2.0.

 Use the GPA calculator to calculate your GPA or to simulate what grade(s) you would need to meet SAP requirements or the conditions of your appeal.